clayton14/scene-2-uwmf/doc/Reference.md

 #### Properties

-- **action:** the number of the action special that this trigger activates.
+- **Action:** the number of the action special that this trigger activates.
 The list of action specials supported by ECWolf (along with their numbers) can be found [here][action special].